TechIsHiring/techishiring-website/.github/ISSUE_TEMPLATE/developer_experience_issue.md

 ---
 name: "🛠️ Developer Experience Issue"
 about: "I have a suggestion (and may want to implement it 🤔)!"
-title: ""
+title: "[Developer Experience]: "
-labels: "i: enhancement, i: needs triage"
+labels: ["developer experience", "needs triage"]
 assignees: ""
 ---